Palantir Technologies Inc. (NYSE:PLTR) stock: You might be surprised

 Sponsored

-Additionally, it is important to take into account PLTR stock ratios, including its price-to-sales ratio, which is 7.88 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 73.09.
-PLTR’s price to book ratio for the most recent quarter was 6.16, resulting in an 5.84 price to cash per share for the period.
+Further, it is important to consider PLTR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 8.15.Likewise, its price to free cash flow for the last twelve months stands at 75.58.
+PLTR’s price to book ratio for the most recent quarter was 6.08, resulting in an 6.04 price to cash per share for the period.

 How does Palantir Technologies Inc. (PLTR) stock rate among analysts?
 Buy, sell, or hold?